 No person under the age of 18 is allowed to be a witness.

-To have your copies certified outside of Australia, you may approach the authorities listed below:
+To have your copies certified outside of Australia, you may approach:

 - the awarding institution;